ghadiben0/Project-Zum-Portal/docs/source/index.rst

 .. note::

-   Please note that this online documentation is private and cannot exported, copied, or modified in Github without permission.
+   Please note that this online documentation is confidential and proprietary information of **Zum-It**.
+It cannot be exported, copied, or even modified using Github without permission.

-   Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+   Check out the :doc:`usage` section for further information on how to use, read, and review documentation.

 .. toctree::
    :maxdepth: 2